 I am enough.
 I am open, juicy, artistic, full blast.
 I am also vain, emotional, demanding, and looking for answers.
 I am a woman who is open to mysteries, accepting of miracles.
 I am diving in, devouring, loving, protecting, peeling back the surface of petty desires to the hunger for connection, for belief, for truth.

-I am less concerned with doing things correctly than I once was and more concerned with loving hard, dancing, drumming, swimming naked.
+I am less concerned with doing things correctly than I once was and more concerned with showing up and loving hard.

 I accept that a sense of wonder is something to cultivate.
 I accept that I sometimes self-medicate with alcohol, with filling my life full of busyness, with going into self imposed isolation.
 I accept that I crave financial abundance, a freedom to do what I want, when I want it.
 I am still enough.

-I am a lover of ripe mangoes, stars in the midnight sky, stories around the campfire, the smell of rich coffee, laughing until I can’t breathe, having someone reach for my hand.
-I am a lover, a sister, a storyteller, a daughter, a mentor, and a student.
+I am a lover of ripe mangoes, stars in the midnight sky, stories around the campfire, the smell of rich coffee, laughing until I can’t breathe, having someone reach for my hand, swimming naked.
+I am a lover, a mama, a sister, a storyteller, a daughter, a mentor, and a student.